Musim Mas

 On 15 May 2024, Musim Mas, Golden Agri Resources (GAR), and Wilmar held a joint workshop to support their suppliers in abiding by deforestation-free palm oil production.
 This is also the third suppliers’ workshop in the region organized by Musim Mas.
 We partnered with GAR in the first and second workshops in March and November 2022, and Wilmar joined in 2024.

 The third workshop, held in Subulussalam, Aceh, was attended by 105 participants from Aceh Selatan, Subulussalam, and Aceh Singkil, including representatives from supplier mills, local traders and farmers, government officials, and civil society organizations (CSO).
-This time the scope of the workshop is expanded to beyond suppliers.
+This time, the scope of the workshop is expanded beyond suppliers.

-This collaborative workshop reached out to a broader group of companies beyond their supply chain, including smaller upstream players.
-Partnerships in priority landscapes such as Aceh can potentially have a more significant impact on addressing deforestation by bringing together supply chain actors, the government, NGOs, and others.
+This collaborative workshop reached a broader group of companies beyond their supply chain, including smaller upstream players.
+Partnerships in priority landscapes such as Aceh can potentially significantly impact addressing deforestation by bringing together supply chain actors, the government, NGOs, and others.

 Musim Mas and 13 other agricultural companies, including GAR and Wilmar, signed the Agriculture Sector Roadmap to 1.5 Degrees, convened by the Tropical Forest Alliance (TFA).
 The roadmap aims to halt commodity-linked deforestation and enhance smallholder livelihoods.